 The User Settings tab has four interfaces: Audio Settings, Taskbar Tips, and Enrollment.
-User settings allow users to customize OmniPass to suit individual preferences.
-Under User Settings (Audio Settings and Taskbar Tips)

-you can set how OmniPass notifies the user of OmniPass events (e.g., successful login, access denied, etc.).
-The details of each setting under the Audio Settings and Taskbar Tips interfaces are self-explanatory
+User settings allow users to customize OmniPass to suit their individual preferences.
+Under User Settings (Audio Settings and Taskbar Tips) you can set how OmniPass notifies the user of OmniPass events (e.g., successful login, access denied, etc.).
+The details of each setting under the Audio Settings and Taskbar Tips interfaces are self-explanatory.

 The Enrollment interface allows you to enroll fingerprints.
-For the procedure to enroll and authentication device refer to Chapter 2.3.
 To enroll additional fingerprints, click Enroll Authentication Device, and authenticate with OmniPass.
 Select the fingerprint recognition device in the Select Authentication Device screen (it should already be marked by a green check if you have a finger enrolled) and click Next.